louk-lang/louk/README.md

 ### Component Sections

-Single file component sections are denoted with a trailing comma.
+Single file component sections are denoted with a trailing comma, and must be unindented.
 Only the `template` section will have its contents parsed as Louk.

 ```html
 template,